 The program operation is such that every component (the daily activities, finances and collaboration with the school day) engages multiple individuals.
 If any component is performing below standards, it is evident to multiple parties and is immediately addressed.
-The program manager is a certified ESE, ESOL, Elementary Education K-6 and English 6-12 teacher who provides administrative oversight and community coordination of the 21st Century program.
-Supporting her are three staff members that are engaged directly within the afterschool programs daily.
+Ashley Scott, a prior FLDOE Title I auditor and certified ESE teacher, serves as the program manager and provide administrative oversight and community coordination of the 21st Century program.
+Supporting her are three staff that are engaged directly within the afterschool programs daily.
 Additionally, a district bookkeeper is assigned to ensure compliance with district policies, procedures and the grant as budgeted.
-The school principal and bookkeeper addresses all human resource and payroll issues at the school site.
+School Principals and bookkeepers address all human resource and payroll issues at the school site.
 An advisory committee and a team of district administrators provide support including finance, human resources, curriculum development and school improvement.
 Bi-weekly meetings are held with both Assistant Superintendents to update them on progress and operation of grant programs.

-A 21st Century Community Learning Center Advisory committee will be established unique to Sabal Palm Elementary's program, based on the existing LCS 21st CCLC Advisory Committee structure.
-This includes, parents, the CEO of the Florida Afterschool Network, the Program Director for the United Way of the Big Bend, and the CEO of Boys and Girls Clubs of the Big Bend.
-The Advisory Committee will help ensure the students and parents have a voice, that the community is fully engaged in serving the youth, and the program services are viewed as a community responsibility, not simply a district responsibility to ensure youth are given a safe place to continue their personal education.
+A 21st Century Community Learning Center Advisory committee will be established unique to the Astoria Park and Pineview Elementary programs, based on the existing LCS 21st CCLC Advisory Committee structure, which includes a student, a parent, the CEO of the Florida

+Afterschool Network and the Director of Education Strategies at the United Way of the Big Bend.
+The Advisory Committee will help ensure the students and parents have a voice, that the community is fully engaged in serving the youth, and the program services are seen as a community responsibility, not simply a district responsibility to ensure youth are given a safe place to continue their personal education.

 A Florida certified teacher will lead each program site and modify curriculum as needed for each student.
-In addition, LCS brings the resources of a team of curriculum developers for each subject that will review project-based learning (PBL) activities based on the needs of the school and students, and LCS ensures alignment with classroom curriculum.
-The entire 21st cclc team includes managers, bookkeepers, district resources, an Advisory Team, external evaluator, school administrator, site coordinator, teachers, teacher aides, committed community partners and tutors as needed.
+In addition LCS brings the resources of a team of curriculum developers for each subject that will review project-based learning (PBL) activities based on the needs of the school and students, and LCS ensures alignment with classroom curriculum.
+The entire 21st CCLC team includes managers, bookkeepers, district resources, an Advisory Team, external evaluator, school administrator, site coordinator, teachers, teacher aides, committed community partners and tutors as needed.

 The Site Coordinator will prepare the program activities, coordinate with vendors and community partners, and adjust for issues such as youth interventions, identifying substitutes as needed and ensuring time is maximized when students are present.
 Teachers provide daily academic instruction and confer with the student's teachers regarding Florida Standards to address and the specific data-based needs of each student.
-Aides and activity leaders setup, clean up, and assist teachers.
+Aides and activity leaders setup, clean up and assist teachers.
 The site coordinator will work with teachers to ensure that the academic instruction and enrichment activities of the program parallel regular school day instruction; student academic records are available; participants are in attendance during the regular school day; information is shared on students' progress at school and in the program.